hgmventures/nventr-agent-js/README.md

 2. **Token Extraction and Validation**:

-   - The `actionAccessToken` is extracted from the request headers using the header name `nventr-agent-actions-access-token`.
+   - The `webhookActionToken` is extracted from the request headers using the header name `nventr-agent-webhook-access-token`.
    - The token is decrypted using the `decryptToken` function.
 If the token is invalid or missing, a `401 Unauthorized` response is sent.

 3. **Action Handling**: